terrymacdonald/AMDInfo/README.md

 ## To setup this software:

 - Firstly, set up your display configuration using AMD settings and the Windows Display settings exactly as you want to use them (e.g. one single AMD Eyefinity window using 3 screens)
-- Next, save the settings you currently are using to a file to use later, using a command like `AMDInfo save triple-surround-on.cfg`
+- Next, save the settings you currently are using to a file to use later, using a command like `AMDInfo save triple-eyefinity-on.cfg`
-- Next, change your display configuration using AMD settings and the Windows Display settings to another display configuration you'd like to have (e.g. 3 single screens without using AMD Surround)
+- Next, change your display configuration using AMD settings and the Windows Display settings to another display configuration you'd like to have (e.g. 3 single screens that doesn't use AMD Eyefinity)
 - Next, save those settings to a different file to use later, using a command like `AMDInfo save triple-screen.cfg`

 ## To swap between different display setups:

 Now that you've set up the different display configurations, you can swap between them using a command like this:

-- To load the triple screen setup using AMD Eyefinity: `AMDInfo load triple-surround-on.cfg`
+- To load the triple screen setup using AMD Eyefinity: `AMDInfo load triple-eyefinity-on.cfg`
 - To load the triple screen without AMD Eyefinity: `AMDInfo load triple-screen.cfg`

 Feel free to use different config file names, and to set up what ever display configurations you like.
 Enjoy!